cloro7/vdb-flow/README.md

 ## Extensibility

-VDB Manager uses a **pluggable adapter registry system** that makes the hexagonal architecture practical and extensible.
+VDB Flow uses a **pluggable adapter registry system** that makes the hexagonal architecture practical and extensible.
 You can add custom database adapters without modifying core code.

 ### Creating a Custom Adapter